Reading with a Critical Eye: Evaluating YA Literature

 This course is designed for individuals who wish to develop a more critical lens while reading.
 Initially focusing on the basic elements of literature (including both fiction and nonfiction), it then broadens out to consider form and format (i.e., graphic novels, audiobooks) and related topics (i.e., multicultural books, blogging, reviews, resources, etc.).

-- How to write both brief annotations and extensive annotations
+- write both brief and extensive literary annotations

 Who Should Attend

 Young adult librarians, school librarians, teachers, administrators, and any literacy-focused professional who works directly with teens and tweens.

 Participation is this course will require approximately 2.5 hours (asynchronous) per week to:

 - Read the online course material

 Dr. Teri Lesesne, Sam Houston State University Library Science Department